Disease Spread From Mice to Humans Through Droppings

 ✅ Do:

-- Use an EPA-approved disinfectant
+- Spray with an EPA-approved disinfectant to disinfect first

 - Call a professional biohazard remediation company